 The first months I spend time to study topics about rebuilding soils.
 True this process of learning I became very passionate about this topic so I decided that I really wanted to work around this topic as my Richmond Vale climate compliance action.

-I notice that they already trie 2 times to make a bio-char produce, the second version was running but it had some miss functions.
+I noticed that they already tried 2 times to make a bio-char produce, the second version was running but it had some miss functions.
 So I decided to improve this design.
 After my decision I dogged deeper in the topic of bio-char.
 What I found was amazing, I was really stunt by the benefits of it.
 I knew that I didn’t invent the wheel but still I had the feeling I found something precious.
 First of all bio-char is a term for charcoal that is used for agriculture purposes.

 This means that we take the charcoal and put it in the soil.
 The main benefits going from soils improvements, drought resistance, waste management and storing carbon dioxide back in the ground.
 Like I said before It is not something new, this technique of improving the soil existed some 2000 years ago in the amazon.